akilli/editor/README.md

 ### Text-level elements

-You can double-click on a text-level element (bold, italic, link, etc) to execute the corresponding command, which is
+You can double-click on a text-level element (bold, italic, link, etc) to execute the corresponding command which

-- open the corresponding dialog in case the elements allows attributes or
+- opens the corresponding dialog in case the elements allows attributes or
-- remove the format aka replace the element with its `textContent`.
+- removes the format aka replace the element with its `textContent`.

 In addition to that, each text-level element registers a keyboard shortcut in the form `Alt` + `Shift` + a letter.
 If you hover a button for such a text-level element in the toolbar, the actual keyboard shortcut will be shown.